Generally avoiding big chains we reluctently tried out Bill’s Hammersmith.

 Although the starter of Crumbed Halloumi Sticks stood out.
 I love Halloumi.
 The chewy, squeaky, almost meaty texture of the cheese draws me in.

 Halloumi Sticks it was then.
-The portion was relatively small, and became smaller as Abigail wanted to try them.
-The Garlic and Lemon mayo was delicious and I cleared the dipping bowl with the lettuce leaf.
+The portion was relatively small and became smaller as Abigail wanted to try them.
+The Garlic and Lemon mayo were delicious and I cleared the dipping bowl with the lettuce leaf.

 As I said the menu was limited in options.
 It sort of pushed you to your comfort zone.
 Which seemed to become steak.
 I chose it, Catherine chose it as did everyone else on the table.

 And I mean everyone else on the table.
 The kid’s meal had Steak, chips and peas as an option.